cryptovikings/api/README.md

 ## Scripts

+- `npm run lint` - execute `eslint` in fix mode
 - `npm run dev` - execute the API to run on `localhost:8080`
+    - set vscode to autoattach for debugging
 - `npm run dist` - build the API to deploy